-All the build emails, commit logs, help groups etc. These are all curated manually by adding a specific rule into a server side tool “if any recipient matches this group email, move to this specific folder”.
-There is a way to auto generate for new groups/folders but I do not ever want to miss an important mail that is sent to a newly created group.
-Instead of filtering these emails to la basura server side, I keep them all as reference.
-Developers of mine if you are reading this, I sometimes just check your commit logs instead of asking you to see if you’ve finished a feature, it saves me time from finding you, and saves you time from answering me it’s a win win for us.
+All the build emails, commit logs, help groups etc. These are all curated manually by adding a specific rule into a server-side tool “if any recipient matches this group email, move to this specific folder”.
+There is a way to auto-generate for new groups/folders but I do not ever want to miss an important mail that is sent to a newly created group.
+Instead of filtering these emails to la basura server side, I keep them all as a reference.
+Developers of mine if you are reading this, I sometimes just check your commit logs instead of asking you to see if you’ve finished a feature, it saves me time from finding you, and saves you time from answering me it’s a win-win for us.

 For manual processing, I go newest emails to oldest:

-Certain people who I have weekly 1:1s with get their own folder.
+Certain people who I have weekly 1:1s with me get their own folder.
 If I get something that I know I need to ask them, I collect all the questions so I can review all my opens with them in one fell swoop.
-This heavily relies on a rule that 1:1s should never been cancelled or moved around too much.
+This heavily relies on a rule that 1:1s should never be canceled or moved around too much.
 Read Michael Lopp’s book Managing Humans, it has a great explanation on why this is.

 Are there any actions for me on this email or thread?
-I cluster emails by thread but allow for them to be separated in to individual replies to filing purposes.
+I cluster emails by thread but allow for them to be separated into individual replies for filing purposes.
 If there are no actions for me then I file them away.
 Here’s the bananas way I organized my email folders.

 Admin – Anything from when the office cleaners are coming, when there are snacks etc.